ColumPaget/Hashrat/README.md

   -exec           In CHECK or MATCH mode only examine executable files.
   -dups           Search for duplicate files.
-  -n <length>     Truncate hashes to <length> bytes
-  -c              CHECK hashes against list from file (or stdin) -cf             CHECK hashes but only show failures -C              CHECK files against list from file (or stdin) can spot new files
+  -n <length>     Truncate hashes to <length> bytes -segment <length> Break has up into segments of <length> characters seperated by '-' -c              CHECK hashes against list from file (or stdin) -cf             CHECK hashes but only show failures -C              CHECK files against list from file (or stdin) can spot new files